dtinth/xulrunner-twclient/README.md

 It is basically a site-specific browser for [#thaiWitter web application](https://tw3.herokuapp.com/) with few APIs added to the window, such as notification, link opening, cross-domain XHR, and userstreaming.

-It also has a script to build a packaged application for Mac OS X and <del>Windows</del> (coming soon) and <del>Linux</del> (maybe).
+It also has a script to build a packaged application for Mac OS X and Windows and <del>Linux</del> (maybe).

 Part of this code is adapted from [Mozilla Prism](https://developer.mozilla.org/en/Prism/).